kauri-io/Content/java/manage-accounts.md

 A mnemonic controls multiple private keys because of a mechanism to derive deterministically the mnemonic from a path.

-You can optionally encrypt the mnemonic with a password.
+We can optionally encrypt the mnemonic with a password.

 ```java
 String password = null; // no encryption